 HOW LONG DOES TREATMENT TAKE?

 Because we provide customized treatment programs designed around needs of each patient, length of treatment varies by individual.
-However, it’s our view and the opinion of many addiction experts that the longer a patient stays in treatment, the greater their likelihood for sustained recovery.
+However, it’s our view and the opinion of many experts that the longer a patient stays in treatment, the greater their likelihood for sustained recovery.

 WHAT'S THE DIFFERENCE BETWEEN ABUSE AND ADDICTION?